mackenziekbrooks/dci295D-f23-digitaleditions/docs/index.md

 * Comprehend the definition, purpose, value, and uses of scholarly editions.
 * Acquire foundational skills in digital publishing, including HTML, CSS, TEI, static site generation, and GitHub.
-* Work collaboratively to build our own digital edition.
+* Work collaboratively to build our own digital edition website.
 * Develop skills in research with archival/primary and secondary sources.